-Figure 25: Selector coupling with blocking strip
+Figure 24: Selector coupling with blocking strip

 - 5. Place the selector on the lifting device.
-The weight of the selector is a maximum of 165 kg. - 6.
+The weight of the selector is a maximum of 320 kg. - 6.
 NOTICE!
 Lifting the selector without due care can result in the selector and oil compartment colliding and becoming damaged.
-Carefully lift the selector below the oil compartment, ensuring that the tap-selector connecting leads and potential connection unit (if installed) are free when lifting the selector onto the oil compartment, and that they do not touch the compartment. - 7.
-Align the position of both coupling parts and attachment points on the oil compartment and the selector with one another.
-The correct position of the two coupling parts is shown in the adjustment plans supplied.
+Carefully lift the selector below the oil compartment, ensuring that the tap-selector connecting leads and potential connection unit (if installed) are free when lifting the selector onto the oil compartment, and that they do not touch the compartment.

+- 7. Align the position of both coupling parts and attachment points on the oil compartment and the selector with one another.
+The correct position of the two coupling parts is shown in the adjustment plans supplied. - 8.
+Screw selector onto oil compartment.

-8. Screw selector onto oil compartment.
+Figure 25: Screwing selector onto oil compartment

 9. NOTICE!
 Incorrect tightening torques and unsecured screw connections can lead to damage to the on-load tap-changer.
-Screw the tap-selector connecting leads to connecting piece with care.
+Carefully screw tap-selector connecting leads to connecting piece or connecting lug.
 Comply with the specified tightening torque, secure screw connections and snap the screening caps in place over the screw heads.